-NAMI Basics is a free, 6-week education program for parents and family caregivers of children and teens who are experiencing symptoms of a mental illness or whom have already been diagnosed.
+NAMI Basics is a free, 6-week education program for parents and family caregivers of children and teens who are experiencing symptoms of a mental illness or who have already been diagnosed.
 NAMI Basics is offered in a group setting so you can connect with other people face-to-face.

-You’ll learn the facts about mental health conditions and how best to support your child at home, at school and when they’re getting medical care.
+You’ll learn the facts about mental health conditions and how best to support your child at home, at school, and when they’re getting medical care.
 Last year, 99% of participants told us they would recommend the program to other parents.

 The course is taught by a trained team with lived experience—they know what you’re going through because they’ve been there.
 The 6-session program provides critical strategies for taking care of your child and learning the ropes of recovery.

-NAMI Family-to-Family is a free, 8-session class for families, partners and friends of individuals with mental illness.
+NAMI Family-to-Family is a free, 8-session class for families, partners, and friends of individuals with mental illness.
 The course is designed to facilitate a better understanding of mental illness, increase coping skills and empower participants to become advocates for their family members.
 This program was designated as an evidence-based program by SAMHSA.

 NAMI Peer-to-Peer is a free, 8-session educational program for adults with mental illness who are looking to better understand their condition and journey toward recovery.
-Taught by a trained team of people who’ve been there, the program includes presentations, discussion and interactive exercises.
+Taught by a trained team of people who’ve been there, the program includes presentations, discussion, and interactive exercises.
 Everything is confidential, and NAMI never recommends a specific medical therapy or treatment approach.

 NAMI Ending the Silence is an engaging presentation that helps audience members learn about the warning signs of mental health conditions and what steps to take if you or a loved one are showing symptoms of a mental illness.
 A lead presenter shares an informative presentation and a young adult with a mental health condition shares their journey of recovery.
-Audience members can ask questions and gain understanding of an often-misunderstood topic.
+Audience members can ask questions and gain an understanding of an often-misunderstood topic.
 Through dialogue, we can help grow the movement to end stigma.

 Mental Health First Aid is a public education program that introduces participants to risk factors and warning signs of mental illnesses, builds understanding of their impact, and overviews common supports.
 This 8-hour course uses role-playing and simulations to demonstrate how to offer initial help in a mental health crisis and connect persons to the appropriate professional, peer, social, and self-help care.
 The program also teaches the common risk factors and warning signs of specific types of illnesses, like anxiety, depression, substance use, bipolar disorder, eating disorders, and schizophrenia.